Choosing a care home

 What is a care home?

-Care homes in Newcastle are run either as commercial businesses, by not-for-profit organisations, or by Newcastle City Council, and are all registered and inspected by the Care Quality Commission.
+Care homes in Newcastle are either commercial businesses, not for profit organisations and may be commissioned by Newcastle City Council.
+They are all registered and inspected by the Care Quality Commission.

 Residential care (care homes with personal care)